beeva-arturomartinez/beeva-best-practices/frontend/polymer/data_binding_observers_listenes.md

 ```

-Our components must be operable from keyboard when necessary .
+Our components must be operable from keyboard when necessary.

-JavaScript is not always the answer, think if our solution is the correct one or if we could use CSS techniques and apply it correctly.
+JavaScript is not always the answer.
+We have to think if our solution is the correct one or if we could use CSS techniques and apply them properly.

-Of course all our components must be tested, WCT ( web component tester) has Chai and Mocha, we must do unit, functional and integration test.
+Of course all of our components must be tested.
+WCT ( web component tester) includes Chai and Mocha.
+We recommend building unit, functional and integration test.

-For other use we will follow the recommendations of guideline  javascript, define the variable that we use above methods do not abuse the searches in the DOM
+For other uses, we will follow the recommendations of javascript guideline.
+Defining the variable that we use above methods do not abuse the searches in the DOM.

 ### Polymer and lifecycles

-Si uno de nuestros polymers va a usar o necesitar atributos se recomienda inicializarlos en la fase de creación y deben ser declarados en las propiedades por medio del hostAttributes.

-We never rely on the life cycles of polymer their order is as follows :
+We never rely on the life cycles of polymer its order is as follows :

 * Created callback
 * Local DOM initialized